The Leukaemia Foundation has a flexible brand system that’s efficient to use and allows us to deliver a consistent experience for our stakeholders.

 The Leukaemia Foundation helps Australians with blood cancer.
 We offer wraparound health services, fund leading-edge research and campaign for change alongside our community.

 Leukaemia, lymphoma, myeloma – every blood cancer matters to us.
 We’re here for anyone with any blood cancer, every step of the way.
-The Leukaemia Foundation is Australia’s most trusted cancer charity, made up of patients, carers, healthcare professionals, researchers, specialists and an army of community supporters.
+The Leukaemia Foundation is one of Australia’s most trusted charities, made up of patients, carers, healthcare professionals, researchers, specialists and an army of community supporters.

 We’re changing that; it’s in our blood.
 We’ve spent nearly 50 years working with the community to help solve the challenges faced by people with blood cancer.
 And we’re not stopping until together we reach the day when zero lives are lost to blood cancer.